Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Introduction

-We define an \emph{interaction} to be a map $\phi\colon S\times S\rightarrow S\times S$ satisfying certain symmetry condition which expresses the interaction between states on adjacent vertices.
+be the configuration space on $\Z^d$.
+We define an \emph{interaction} to be a map $\phi\colon S\times S\rightarrow S\times S$ satisfying a certain symmetry condition which expresses the interaction between states on adjacent vertices.
 Models such as the \emph{multi-species exclusion process} and the \emph{generalized exclusion process} may be described in a unified manner using the interaction.
-Let

-where $x_j$ and $y_j$ for $j=1,\ldots, d$ denotes the $j$-component of $x$ and $y$.
-Then the pair $(\Z^d,\bbE^d)$ defines a graph which we call the \emph{Euclidean lattice}, and any $e=(x,y)\in \bbE^d$ referred to as a \emph{directed edge}, or a \emph{directed bond}, expresses an arrow from $x$ to $y$.
+Let $E\subset \Z^d\times\Z^d$ be a set of directed edges, such that the pair $(\Z^d,E)$ defines a \emph{locale}, in other words, a connected locally finite simple symmetric directed graph.
+For